Jojoshua/ValheimEasyServerJoin/README.md

 4. Set serverPassword
 5. Set serverDescription (optional but nice to see if managing multiple scripts)
 6. Load this script into AutoHotkey and press **Alt + .** to start
+7. Wait until character selection screen loads, choose your character and then click the **OK on my popup**.
+Do not click the Start button in the game.

 An example might look like...